Knowledge Management Officer

 - Ability to exercise diplomacy and build partnerships and consensus within teams, governmental agencies, and with other stakeholders

 - Excellent track record of work experience with increasing responsibilities in the public health arena that can be applied to global and national policy development for EGPAF

 - Ability to travel to the supported regions and districts

 About the Organization

-The Elizabeth Glaser Pediatric AIDS Foundation is a global leader in the fight against pediatric HIV and AIDS.
-We’re working in 17 countries around the world to provide HIV prevention, care, and treatment services for women, children, and families—with a mission to eliminate pediatric AIDS.
-The Elizabeth Glaser Pediatric AIDS Foundation has received funding from USAID/Uganda for a five-year cooperative agreement in 13 districts in the South-western region of Uganda with the goal of increasing access to, coverage of, and utilization of quality comprehensive tuberculosis (TB) and HIV/AIDS prevention, care, and treatment services.
+The Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) is a global leader in the fight against pediatric HIV and AIDS.
+We are working in 17 countries around the world to provide HIV prevention, care, and treatment services for women, children, and families—with a mission to eliminate pediatric AIDS.

 Stipend, Benefits, and Logistics